 What can I find around Lalibela?

-With the rock churches taking centre stage, it can be all too easy to whizz past Lalibela in a day or two, never to return, having left so much undiscovered.
-If you've got a little extra time to play with, weave in these wonderful destinations into your itinerary.
+With the rock churches taking centre stage, it can be all-too-easy to whizz past Lalibela in a day or two, never to return, having left so much undiscovered.
+If you've got a little extra time to play with, head up into the hills surrounding the town.

 Beyond the rock-hewn churches in the centre of town, the surrounding highlands offer some extraordinary experiences.
 Some can be enjoyed in an afternoon drive from the centre, while others involve a couple of nights trekking through the mountains.